-All students admitted to the Ph.D. program (with the exception of some international students and some students with prior semesters of philosophy graduate coursework at Duquesne) receive a 5 year funding package consisting of an assistantship renewable for 4 years followed by a 5th year of adjunct teaching.
+All students admitted to the Ph.D. program (with the exception of some international students and students with prior semesters of philosophy graduate coursework at Duquesne) receive a five year funding package consisting of an assistantship renewable for four years followed by a fifth year of adjunct teaching.
 Following the fifth year, financial support in return for additional adjunct teaching is usually available for those who request it.

 On a competitive basis, stipend-equivalent dissertation completion fellowships are also offered through the McAnulty Graduate School.

 Funding is also usually available for students to intensively study languages abroad during at least one summer in the program.
-On campus, language coursework through the Classics and Modern Languages departments is tuition-free for philosophy graduate students.
+On campus, tuition assistance is usually available for semester language courses.